webmaster442/BookGen/Commands.md

 Arguments:

 -d, --dir:
     Optional argument.
 Specifies work directory.
 If not specified, then the current directory will be used as working directory.

 -v, --verbose:
     Optional argument, turns on detailed logging.
 Usefull for locating issues

+# Version

+Print the current program and config API version

+`BookGen Version`

 # Vstasks